arthurmchr/moon/README.md

 ## Features

-When developers start a new feature or a bugfix, he creates a new branch from `dev` :
+When developer starts a new feature or a bugfix, he creates a new branch from `dev` :

 ```
 $(dev) git checkout -b featureName
+...
 $(featureName) git add -A
 $(featureName) git commit -m "commit message"
 ```